DANS-KNAW/dd-dans-sword2-examples/docs/index.md

     Instead of using username and password you can also authenticate using your API-token (also known as API-key).
 You can look up your current current API-token in your account settings in the Data Station user interface.
 The API-token is specified using the header `X-Dataverse-key`.
-To pass it to the example programs using the `run-deposit.sh` script specify instead of your user name the literal string `API_KEY` and instead of your password the API-token.
+To pass it to the example programs using the `run-*-deposit.sh` scripts specify instead of your user name the literal string `API_KEY` and instead of your password the API-token.

     _Note that using the API-token is the **only** way to authenticate if your Data Station account is using an external